treyhay31/prettier-plugin-posh/README.md

 # prettier-plugin-posh

-Forked from [fvictorio's](https://github.com/fvictorio) [tutorial article](https://medium.com/@fvictorio/how-to-write-a-plugin-for-prettier-a0d98c845e70) on how to write a plugin for Prettier.
+Forked from :revolving_hearts: [fvictorio's](https://github.com/fvictorio) :revolving_hearts: [tutorial article](https://medium.com/@fvictorio/how-to-write-a-plugin-for-prettier-a0d98c845e70) on how to write a plugin for Prettier.

 ## src/index.js

-What will eventually do all of the work...
+Holds the printPosh() method that will handle printing the AST elements.

-## src/test-posh.js
+## src/parse.js

 Using the [npm module powershell](https://www.npmjs.com/package/powershell) to execute powershell that will return json formatted AST information...

 ## example.ps1

-Example file with bad formatting

-## ast-playground.ps1

-Just messing around with powershell's AST tokenizer/parser...
+A few lines of simple powershell syntax.